Kuuuube/Circular_Area/wiki/layman_s_guide_to_circular_area.md

 # Layman's Guide to Circular Area

-For basic setup and simple questions read the [Quick Start Guide](https://github.com/Kuuuube/Circular_Area/blob/main/README.md#quick-start-guide) or [FAQ](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/FAQ.md#faq) instead of this guide.
+For basic setup and simple questions, read the [Quick Start Guide](https://github.com/Kuuuube/Circular_Area/blob/main/README.md#quick-start-guide) or [FAQ](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/FAQ.md#faq) instead of this guide.

 This guide simplifies various concepts down to how they effectively work from the perspective of the user.